Skip to main content

 • changing references of cattle to "animals" throughout the IHS to cover other relevant bovine species.
 More information about this change is in the 'Bovine germplasm guidance document'.

-For bovine semen, we're proposing to:
+For bovine semen, we're proposed to:

 • add options for the management of enzootic bovine leukosis